Police: Teenager fatally shot in eastern North Carolina city - NewsBreak

 Police: Teenager fatally shot in eastern North Carolina city

+ROCKY MOUNT, N.C. — Police in an eastern North Carolina city were investigating Sunday the shooting death of...www.wral.com

-ROCKY MOUNT, N.C.
-(AP) — Police in an eastern North Carolina city were investigating Sunday the shooting death of a teenager found inside a home.
+ROCKY MOUNT, N.C. — Police in an eastern North Carolina city were investigating Sunday the shooting death of...www.wral.com

-Rocky Mount officers responding to a shooting report shortly after 3 a.m. found the 17-year-old with a gunshot wound, police said in a news release.
-He was taken to UNC Nash Health Care, where he was later pronounced dead.

-Police department units were investigating what led to the shooting.
-The department was requesting help from anyone who had information about what happened.

 Comments / 0